-In April this year, Twitter UK announced a competition called #PoweredByTweets: The Challenge.
-The idea was simple — members of the public were invited to come up with an innovative or beautiful Twitter-powered invention.
-The top six ideas were selected by a panel of judges to be turned into real-life working prototypes featured at the London Design Festival.
+Twitter UK had a bold, fun idea: let’s launch a competition, called #PoweredByTweets, which invited members of the public to come up with an innovative Twitter-powered creations.
+The top six were to be turned into real-life working prototypes.